 A similar occurrence happens in much of the treatment industry.
-Though dual-diagnosis is becoming more common, many treatment centers are not equipped to work with such clients.
+Though dual diagnosis is becoming more common, many treatment centers are not equipped to work with such clients.
 Enlightened Solutions is a certified and licensed dual-diagnosis treatment facility.
 In uncertified facilities, they might view the symptomology of mental illness as a lack of willingness, lack of motivation, or problematic behavior.
-Just like acting up in school, patients in treatment will begin to rebel.
+So, just like acting up in school, patients in treatment will begin to rebel.
 Sadly, their frustrations will lead to discharge and potential relapse.

 Recognizing and treating co-occurring mental illness disorders in addiction patients is critical at any age or stage of development.

-If you are concerned you or a loved one may be suffering from a mental disorder that is causing complications such as substance abuse, call Enlightened Solutions today 833-801-5483.
+If you are concerned you or a loved one may be suffering from a mental disorder that is causing complications such as substance abuse, contact Enlightened Solutions today.

 We are here to help.
 Contact us today and get the answers you need to start your journey to recovery!

 Fill out this form and we’ll respond to your message